Blotter: Man, woman face prostitution charges - Salisbury Post

 • A person on Tuesday reported a bank account was fraudulently opened in their name with Chase Bank.

-• A woman reported a larceny Tuesday in the 2100 block of Statesville Boulevard at Little Cesars Pizza.
+• A woman reported a larceny Tuesday in the 2100 block of Statesville Boulevard at Little Caesars Pizza.

 • David Wayne Locklear, 40, was charged Tuesday with felony possession of a schedule two controlled substance and two counts of possession of drug paraphernalia.
 The charges stem from a traffic stop that occurred last year.
 Police were waiting on test results from drugs allegedly found in the car, said Lt.
 Lee Walker.